c0rmac/cormac.github.io/_i18n/en/_pages/about.md

-I am currently undertaking my degree in Mathematics & Statistics in Trinity College Dublin, which I am due to complete in May 2023.
-I have plans to undertake a postgraduate degree in Applied Mathematics as well in the Technical University of Munich.
-My professsional interests include Software Engineering, Statistical Modelling and I have future interests in applied cryptography and combining it with 'Big data' models.
+I am currently undertaking my master's degree in Mathematics & Computer Science in the Technical University of Munich.
+My professional interests include Software Engineering, Machine Learning and I have future interests in applied cryptography and combining it with 'Big data' models.

 Pure Mathematics
 ======
+My primary interests are functional analysis and differential geometry.
+I do some research in these topics in my free time.

-I am interested in Abstract Algebra topics, ie. Number Theory and Algebraic Geometry.
+I am also interested in Abstract Algebra topics, ie. Number Theory and Algebraic Geometry.
 I attended Number Theory classes in my second year and I am currently attending Algebraic Geometry classes at the moment.

 Applied Mathematics
 ======
 I am interested in Machine learning topics, especially those related to Markov processes.
-I am currently working on an Applied Mathematics project for my undergraduate degree - The Self-Avoiding Walks.
+I worked on an Applied Mathematics project for my undergraduate degree - The Self-Avoiding Walks.
 I have invested interests in topics relating to Machine Learning on Graphs as well.
 I also seek to apply my knowledge of Algebra topics in cryptography.

 Irish
 ======